Autumn Smith, MS, CCC-SLP

 In her free time, Andrea enjoys watching Illini sports, cooking new recipes, participating in any outdoor activity, and spending time with family and friends!

 Karen is thrilled to be joining PlayWorks Therapy, Inc., beginning with her clinical fellowship year!
 She is passionate about building meaningful and supportive relationships with clients and their families.
 She is excited to continue to learn and grow as a speech-language pathologist in such an inclusive and collaborative environment.

 Karen earned her Bachelor of Arts in Communication Sciences and Disorders from the University of Iowa and her Master of Science in Speech-Language Pathology from Rush University.
 During her graduate program, she completed clinical work in a variety of pediatric settings, including Rush University Medical Center’s Neonatal Intensive Care Unit and Rush Kids Pediatric Therapy Clinic.
 She has gained knowledge and experience providing support for children with speech and language disorders, motor planning disorders, and feeding disorders.

 When not in the clinic, Karen enjoys listening to music on her record player, going to concerts, walking along the lakefront, spending time with family and friends, and cheering on the Iowa Hawkeyes (Go Hawks!).

-In her free time, Casey enjoys walking along the lakefront path, exploring new restaurants in Chicago, baking, spending time with family and friends, and cheering on the Michigan Wolverines!
+In her free time, Casey enjoys walking along the lakefront path, baking, spending time with family and friends, and cheering on the Michigan Wolverines!